Juvenile Defense

 Disposition Hearing | Sentencing Hearing in Juvenile Court

 The disposition hearing is essentially a sentencing hearing.
-During a disposition hearing, the judge will hear evidence and determine whether a child is “in need of treatment, rehabilitation, or supervision.”
+During this hearing, the judge will hear evidence and determine whether a child is “in need of treatment, rehabilitation, or supervision.”
 This hearing is the opportunity to offer mitigating evidence about a child that would have been inadmissible at the adjudication hearing.
 For example, school grades, extracurricular activities, and character letters are all admissible at this proceeding.
 Our goal is to paint the strongest and most positive picture of our clients to minimize the severity of the outcome imposed by the court.

 Mitigation Specialist | Juvenile Court Expert